Torfi Ólafsson: Biography

 Torfi was born on 13 April 1965.
 His father was in the road construction industry and Torfi began working for him as early as seven years old.
 He spent his summers helping his father until he was seventeen.
 He became the Icelandic powerlifting champion and at the age of 20 won the IPF Junior World Powerlifting Championship.
-He repeated this feat the following year.
+He repeated this feat the following year, but his results were later annulated due to positive doping testing.
 As a senior, he placed ninth a number of years later.
-He also won the EPF Junior European crown.
+He also won the EPF Junior European Championships in 1985.

 Like a number of his compatriots he turned to strength athletics and on the strongman circuit was very successful.
 He won Iceland's Strongest Man in 1997 and was placed third in the prestigious World Muscle Power Championships in 1996.
 Of the five World's Strongest Man contests he entered, his highest place was fourth in 1997.
 He was also a keen Highland Games competitor.

-Outside of sport Torfi worked in Iceland with the mentally handicapped and is married with four children and a dog.
-And 5 grandchildren His daughter Kristin Helga Torfadottir is a powerlifter of growing reputation.
+Outside of sport Torfi worked in Iceland with the mentally handicapped and is married with four children, 5 grandchildren and a dog.
+His daughter Kristin Helga Torfadottir is a powerlifter of growing reputation.
 His son Stefán Karel Torfason became Iceland's Strongest Man in 2021.